 In both instances, attempt to word the transition in a way that connects the previous message to the upcoming point the slide will make or prove.

 If you are silent while bringing up a new slide, your audience may well use that time to generate its own hypothesis or conclusion.
 It may use that time to predict what message will come next or to digest the last one more fully.
 While these reactions are not necessarily injurious—a well-placed pause often benefits both speaker and listener—be certain that a silent transition will be more effective than one during which you speak from a point.
 If you do use a pause in this way, wait until the audience is again looking at you before you begin speaking.

 A signpost or agenda slide is frequently presented in silence.
 Those types of slides often serve as a transition in and of themselves, announcing a change in direction or context.
 But even with a signpost or agenda slide, a speaker may include a message-oriented transition to underscore the significance of the change.
 And in all cases, make sure that these types of slides do not interfere with the pace and rhythm of your delivery.
 If they do, omit them.

 Like a garden, a presentation must include both sameness and novelty to be appealing.
 Every transition does not need to be identical.
 But a general uniformity punctuated by other transition types is likely to satisfy the audience's need for both the familiar and the fresh—as long as your selection is driven by content and purpose.

 You could, for instance, occasionally use a "flying" transition, a comment that begins on one slide but finishes on the next.
 Or you could sometimes move from one slide to the next in silence.
 But most of the time, fill those moments with conclusions or hypotheses, characterizations or overviews.
 Fill them with messages.

-No part of your presentation should be given over to meaningless utterances, as we wrote in an earlier Speak Previews® article.
+No part of your presentation should be given over to meaningless utterances.
 Make transitions meaningful.